Silver92/UnityProjectDemo/README.md

 # Demo Project

 This is a demo project demostrating my coding style.
-All the credits are kept by Wen Xiao.
+All the rights are deserved by Wen Xiao.

 ## Instruction

-The application frame is developed on Unity 2018.1.x for iOS and iPad 9"7.
-The screen resolution is 2048x1536.
+The application framework is developed on Unity 2018.1.x for iOS and iPad 9"7.

 ### Part 1